 Between rehearsals, songwriting, paid gigs, and carving sculptures, Jon does not always have time to provide news updates for his website.
 Sorry about that!

-He also enjoys devoting time to mentoring musicians of all ages, whether privately at his Walaha Studios or through community events organised by Artslink Hervey Bay.
+He also enjoys devoting time to mentoring musicians of all ages, whether privately at his Walaha Studio or through community events.

-Below are some major highlights Jon would like to share with you.
+Below are some past major highlights Jon would like to share with you.

 "MUSIC FROM MY SOUL" regional community tour 26 August to 17 November 2018